-'Almost the same price as petrol': International diesel shortage 'big issue' for Kiwi motorists
+'Almost the same price as petrol': International diesel shortage 'big issue'

 Collins told the Herald with air travel expected to increase, prices won't get any better as both diesel and Jet A1 were middle distillates, which is a type of refined petroleum product.

-"It's not local companies profiting, Its international suppliers making great returns.
+"It's not local companies profiting, it's international suppliers making great returns.

 "We are currently at US$120 a barrel so possible more pain to come.
 JPMorgan's chief executive thinks oil prices could surge to $175 a barrel later this year.
 Goldman Sachs thinks oil prices will "average" $140 a barrel in the third quarter of this year."